AdenWhitworth/checkmate_Front-End/README.md

       "status": "$status",                     // Current status of the game ("in-progress", "completed", or "waiting") "winner": "$winner"                      // Winner of the game ("playerA", "playerB", "draw", or null if ongoing) }
+  },
+  "botGames": {
+    "$gameId": {
+      "createdAt": "$createdAt",               // Timestamp of when the game was created "currentTurn": "$currentTurn",           // Indicates whose turn it is ("w" for white, "b" for black) "difficulty": "$difficulty",             // Indicates the bots level of difficulty ("novice", "intermediate", "advanced", or "master")
+      "fen": "$fen",                           // FEN (Forsyth-Edwards Notation) string representing the board state "gameId": "$gameId",                     // Unique identifier for the game "help": "$help",                         // Indicates the level of assistance ("assisted", "friendly", or "challenge") "history": ["$move1", "$move2", "..."],  // Array of moves made during the game "lastMoveTime": "$lastMoveTime",         // Timestamp of when the last move was made "playerA": {
+        "userId": "$userId",                   // User ID of player A "playerId": "$playerId",               // Player ID of player A "username": "$username",               // Username of player A "elo": "$elo",                         // Elo rank of player A "connected": "$connected",             // Connection status of player A (true, false, or "pending") "orientation": "$orientation"          // Board orientation of player A ("w" or "b") },
+      "playerB": {
+        "userId": "$userId",                   // User ID of player B which is always the bot "playerId": "$playerId",               // Player ID of player B which is always the bot "username": "$username",               // Username of player B which is always the bot "elo": "$elo",                         // Elo rank of player B which is always the bot "connected": "$connected",             // Connection status of player B which is always true for the bot "orientation": "$orientation",         // Board orientation of player B ("w" or "b") },
+      "status": "$status",                     // Current status of the game ("in-progress", "completed", or "waiting") "winner": "$winner"                      // Winner of the game ("playerA", "playerB", "draw", or null if ongoing) }
   }
 }
 ```